Skip to Main Content

 11. Have a high school diploma or a GED (general equivalency diploma)

-Before any state assistance is granted (TEXAS Grant, TPEG, Tuition Grant, Texas College Work-Study), general eligibility and program requirements must be met.
+Before any state assistance is granted (TPEG, Tuition Grant, or Texas College Work-Study), general eligibility and program requirements must be met.
 To be eligible for financial aid you must:

 1. Establish eligibility by completing and filing the Texas Application for State Financial Aid (TASFA);